kerlinlobo/data-analytics/excel/NYSE-data-project/README.md

 # Project Description
 Analysis of real life data from the New York Stock Exchange, working with a subset of a large dataset provided by Kaggle.
 It contains historical financial data from S&P 500 companies.
 The project is divided into three parts:
-1. Calculation of business metrics and summary statistics, creation of visuals and communication of business insights.
+1. Data analysis and summary statistics to answer a formulated business question; creation of visuals and communication of business insights.
    1. Data Cleaning

       Removed spaces in column names and corrected data type as needed.
 Here is the link to access the subset: